Return to Campus

 VCU students and employees can use their VCU ID to obtain a replacement supply kit, while supplies last.
-Each kit includes launderable face masks, disinfectant spray, hand sanitizer and information about safety protocols.
+Each kit includes launderable face masks, disinfectant spray and hand sanitizer.

 Kits can be obtained at service desks at the following locations:

 Please recycle empty hand sanitizer and disinfectant bottles in recycling bins provided throughout campus.

 Stations with disinfectant wipes (provided by VCU Facilities Management [FMD]) are provided in all classrooms (more than one station may be installed in large classrooms).
 RTCCs are responsible for monitoring the supply of wipes in each station and requesting refills via FSS.